rhinstaller/anaconda/tests/README.rst

 The `kickstart-tests.yml workflow`_ allows rhinstaller organization members to run kickstart-tests_ against an anaconda PR (only ``master`` for now).
-Send a comment that starts with ``/kickstart-tests <launch options>`` to the pull request to trigger this.
-See the `kickstart launch script`_ documentation and its ``--help`` for details what is supported.
-For more information see comments in the `kickstart-tests.yml workflow`_.
+Send a comment that starts with ``/kickstart-tests <options>`` to the pull request to trigger it.
+It is possible to use tests updated via a kickstart-tests repository PR.
+See the `kickstart-tests.yml workflow`_ for supported options.
+For more detailed information on tests selection see the `kickstart launch script`_ documentation and-its ``--help``

 Container maintenance
 ---------------------